-But then the bulls came and they eventually took the prices up and closed it more than the opening price.
+But then the bulls came, and they eventually took the prices up and closed it more than the opening price.

 The Inverted Hammer candlestick is the upside-down version of Hammer.

-What does Hammer Candlestick Pattern tells you?
+What does Hammer Candlestick Pattern tell you?

 Hammers signal that the bears have lost control over the prices, indicating a potential reversal to an uptrend.